 At Willenken, we believe in the strength that diversity and inclusion bring to our practice.
 As a minority-owned, majority-women law firm, these principles are our hallmarks.

-Our firm is comprised of women and men of different racial, ethnic, and social backgrounds—we are Indian-American, Chinese-American, and Japanese-American, among other ethnicities.
-We staff our cases with a diverse group of partners and associates by virtue of the composition of our firm.
+Our firm is comprised of women and men of different racial, ethnic, and social backgrounds—we are Indian-American, Chinese-American, Japanese-American, and African-American, among other ethnicities.
+We staff all of our cases with a diverse group of partners and associates by virtue of the composition of our firm.

 “Diverse teams are more likely to constantly re-examine facts and remain objective.
 They may also encourage greater scrutiny of each member’s actions, keeping their joint cognitive resources sharp and vigilant.”— “Why Diverse Teams Are Smarter,” Harvard Business Review